Quick Take

-- Goldfish are omnivores and opportunistic feeders that will continually eat even to their detriment.
+- Goldfish are omnivores and opportunistic feeders that will continually eat to their detriment.

-- Foods goldfish commonly eat are insects, insect larvae, crustaceans, plants, and eggs of insects.
+- Goldfish eat insects, insect larvae, insect eggs, crustaceans, and plants.

-- Pet goldfish are mostly fed commercial food pellets, algae wafers, brine shrimp, and chopped vegetables such as lettuce and peas.
+- Pet goldfish are commonly fed commercial food pellets, algae wafers, and brine shrimp.

 What Foods Do Goldfish Eat?

-Goldish eat insects, plants, and crustaceans.
-These omnivores are opportunistic feeders that have a bit of trouble with self-control; they’ll continually eat even if it is to their detriment.
+Goldfish eat insects, plants, and crustaceans.
+These omnivores are opportunistic feeders that have a bit of trouble with self-control; they’ll eat as long as food is available.

 Among the foods that they will gorge on are: